BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 ---

-** Note ** Again, this is the github styling for horizontal lines, they look different rendered in r markdown
+***Note** again that displayed here is the github styling for horizontal lines, they look different rendered in r markdown

+> ## Tip: leave blank line before & after horizontal lines
+> Depending on the platform, the markdown parser may interpret your attempt at a horizontal line as some other styling unless you add a blank line before and after the line.
+A break `<br>` may not even work, it should be a completely blank line.
+{: .callout}

 > ## CHALLENGE 3.1
 > Insert headings throughout the rest of the paper so it is split into 5 sections: